 About the Call for Participants Criteria and Evaluation

-The components for evaluation, described below, are weighted similarly to the way state agencies, AWP, and the National Endowment for the Arts weight their components by varying amounts.
+The components for evaluation for Round 1, described below, are weighted similarly to the way state agencies, AWP, and the National Endowment for the Arts weight their components by varying amounts.

 Artistic or Academic Merit (45%)